 Introduction

-Physical trauma, injuries stands for 9% of global mortality.
-More than 5 million people die anually due to trauma and it is one of the leading mortality causes in individuals under 44 years old (1) Prediction models used in trauma care seek to facilitate categorizing of medical care regarding time frame and place.
+Trauma accounts for 9% of global mortality (CITATION).
+More than 5 million people die anually due to trauma and it is one of the leading causes of mortality in individuals under 44 years old (1).
+Prediction models used in trauma care seek to facilitate categorizing of medical care regarding time frame and place.
 Models have and are still being developed to predict death or survival rates in patients.
-Many models are built on vital-parameters such as systolic blood pressure (SBP) and respiratory rate (RR) and other variables such as Glascow Coma Scale, GCS.
-(2).
+Many models are built on vital-parameters such as systolic blood pressure (SBP) and respiratory rate (RR) and other variables such as Glascow Coma Scale (GCS) (2).
 The variables are later put in a system to determine the level of trauma.
 Advancement of these models are in many cases being made limited to a specified location or setting and are later being used in other circumstances.
 Also, they are developed on a national level using databases for that specific country and is being used in other parts of the world.
 This study seeks to answer if transferring prediction models from a country and applying it in another country affects mistriage rates.
 Mistriage rates is measured as either over- or undertriage.
 Updating the prediction models may have an impact on mistriage rates also.

 Aim

-Asses how transfers of prediction models for trauma triage affect mistriage rates.
-If the mistriage rates are adversely affected by model transfers, asses how model updating affect the mistriage rates.
+To asses how transfers of prediction models for trauma triage between different settings affect mistriage rates and to assess how model updating affect these rates compared with no updating.

 Material and methods